-4. Starting from the 2022/23 school year, newly-appointed regular teachers (including newly-joined teachers, teachers changing schools, and teachers switching to a regular teaching post (remunerated with Salaries Grant) from a teaching post outside the approved establishment (remunerated with cash grant)) and monthly-paid temporary teachers (including monthly-paid non-civil service contract teachers in government schools) in all public sector schools are required to pass the Basic Law Test in order to be considered for appointment.
+4. Starting from the 2022/23 school year, newly-appointed regular teachers and monthly-paid temporary teachers in public sector schools are required to pass the Basic Law Test in order to be considered for appointment.
+Starting from the 2023/24 school year, the test covers the Basic Law and the National Security Law.
+Apart from regular teachers, newly-appointed teachers remunerated with cash grant are also required to obtain a pass in the Basic Law and National Security Law Test.
 The requirement applies to all ranks of the teacher grade (including principals).
-The requirement is temporarily not applicable to daily-rated supply teachers, teachers employed under the Native-speaking English Teacher Scheme and teachers who are remunerated with cash grants. (updated on 1 September 2022)
+The requirement is not applicable to teachers such as daily-rated supply teachers and teachers employed under the Native-speaking English Teacher Scheme in public sector schools. (updated on 1 September 2023)